What is Chest Compression Fraction (CCF) and Why It’s Vital for Effective CPR

 3. Poorer Chance of Return of Spontaneous Circulation (ROSC): ROSC occurs when the heart starts beating effectively on its own after a period of cardiac arrest.
 Inadequate CCF decreases the likelihood of achieving ROSC, as the heart is not receiving sufficient compressions to regain its natural rhythm.

-4. Lower Survival Rates: Research has consistently shown that high-quality CPR, including a high CCF, significantly improves survival rates among patients experiencing cardiac arrest.
+4. Lower Survival Rates: Research has consistently shown that high-quality CPR, including a high CCF, improves survival rates among patients experiencing cardiac arrest.
 Inadequate CCF diminishes these survival rates, reducing the patient's chances of surviving the event with a good neurological outcome.

 5. Increased Risk of Brain Damage: Without adequate blood flow, the brain suffer irreversible damage within minutes.
 Inadequate CCF prolongs the time the brain is deprived of oxygen, increasing the risk of severe brain damage or long-term neurological deficits.